Assessment and Therapy

 Family and systemic therapists are particularly sensitive to issues of power and vulnerability in relationships and to the effects of abuse or hostility of any kind.
 Family therapists often, but not always, work in pairs to ensure that the understanding of different perspectives is maintained and that therapy remains focussed on what will be helpful for you and your partner or family.

-We provide assessment and treatment for individuals experiencing symptoms or difficulties following trauma such as road accidents, accidents at work, assault, abuse, etc.
+We provide assessment and treatment for individuals experiencing symptoms or difficulties following trauma such as road accidents, accidents at work, assault, abuse, working with clients who have experienced birth trauma and complex post traumatic stress disorder.